SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 ---
 # 6th International Workshop on Domain-Specific Languages and models for ROBotic systems (DSLRob-15)

-The Sixth International Workshop on Domain-Specific Languages and Models for Robotic Systems (DSLRob-15) will happen xx, October, 2015 in Hamburg (Germany), during IROS 2015 conference.
+The Sixth International Workshop on Domain-Specific Languages and Models for Robotic Systems (DSLRob-15) will take place September 28 or October 3, 2015 in Hamburg (Germany), during IROS 2015 conference.

 After the overwhelming push towards the design of robotics software platforms (e.g. ROS, Orocos, SmartSoft, OpenRTM, etc.) we now need to make robotics programming and configuration as accessible as possible to application domain experts.
 Domain-Specific Languages (DSLs) and Model-driven Engineering (MDE) are emerging areas of interest in the robotics research community, which have been instrumental for resolving complex issues in a wide range of domains (e.g. distributed and modular robotics, control, and vision) and have the potential for significantly facilitating how robots are programmed.